isomerpages/moe-nationaljc/_junior-high/Subjects Offered/Language Arts.md

 The Language Arts Programme aims to develop students’ ability tocommunicate effectivelyby developing their receptive skills (listening, reading and viewing), productive skills (speaking,writing and representing) and thinking skills in a progressive way and helping them recognizethat text and language choices are based on the factors of audience, purpose and context.Students should become empathetic communicators, discerning readers and critical thinkers.

 ##### **Vision**
-To empower students to think critically and express themselves confidently, accurately andfluently.
+To empower students to think critically and express themselves confidently, accurately and fluently.